-ApexSQL Doc is a SQL documentation tool that allows documenting of SQL Server Integration Service (SSIS) packages, Analysis Service databases (SSAS) and multiple SQL databases, easily and automatically.
+ApexSQL Doc is a SQL documentation tool that allows documenting of SQL Server Integration Service (SSIS) packages, Analysis Service databases (SSAS), multiple SQL databases, Tablau sites and SharePoint farms easily and automatically.
 ApexSQL Doc allows you to quickly develop a summary of your SSIS Packages.
 It can visually display the control and data flow as well as properties and expressions used for each component.

 ApexSQL Doc allows specifying exactly which package details to document.
 You can document the following SSIS package details:

 - Connection managers – A list of connection manager’s properties and elements, including a connection string, creation name, delay validation, description, host type, ID, InitialCatalog, name, protection level, server name, user name and RetainSameConnection status

 - Data flow diagrams – Include data flow diagrams in documentation

 - Control flow diagrams – Include control flow diagrams in documentation

 - Event handlers – Include event handlers in the documentation

 - Executables – A list of executables properties, including CreationName, DebugMode, DelayValidation, Description, Disable, DisableEventHandlers, ExecutionDuration, ExecutionResult, ExecutionStatus, FailPackageOnFailure, FailParentOnFailure, ForcedExecutionValue, ForceExecutionResult, ForceExecutionValue,ID, IsDefaultLocaleID, IsolationLevel, LocaleID, LoggingMode,MaximumErrorCount, Name, SuspendRequired, TransactionOption

 - Log providers – Include log providers in the documentation